-k) Health and Safety Committee
+K) Health and Safety Committee

-The academy's Health and Safety Committee (where relevant/in place) or Local Governing Body will report to the Trust Finance and Resources Committee which incorporates Health and Safety.
-The Safety Committee at both MAT level and where in operation within the individual academies, is essential to enable management and trade union representatives to work together to ensure not only compliance with the law, but to develop a positive health and safety culture within the workplace.
-The Trade Union Joint Consultative Committee currently sit as the Trust Health and Safety Committee.
-The academy recognises that when employees are pro-actively engaged in health and safety, workplaces have lower accident rates.
+The Health and Safety Committee is chaired by a DoNESC member of staff.
+The Health and Safety Committee operates jointly across DNEAT, St Benet's Multi Academy Trust and DoNESC.
+The Health and Safety Committee will report to the Trust Finance, Audit and Resources Committee (DNEAT) / Finance, Audit and Risk Committee (St Benet's) through the Health and Safety Report.
+The Health and Safety Committee is essential to enable management and trade union representatives to work together to ensure compliance with the law and to develop a positive health and safety culture within the workplace.
+The Trust recognises that when employees are pro-actively engaged in health and safety, workplaces have lower accident rates.